LoyolaChicagoBooks/introcs-csharp/rst/homework-gradecalculation.rst

 there is no return value in the ``return`` statement.

-Assuming the weights add to 100, then we will use these weights as *floating point* numbers to compute your grade.
-We will be using ``double``, which gives you the best precision when it comes to floating-point arithmetic.
+Assuming the weights add to 100, then we will use these weights to compute your grade as a ``double``, which gives you the best precision when it comes to floating-point arithmetic.

 We'll talk in class about why we want the weights to be